Eakkapoom-Name/cs_advsr/README.md

-# dawg_sheet
+# Course Advisor
-for cs wanna be road map
+This is a RAG-powered Courses Adviser for CS CMU projects.